metagenomics/denbi-nanopore-training/docs/artic/pilon/Pilon_2.rst

   java -Xmx32G -jar ~/pilon-1.23.jar --genome ~/workdir/results_artic/barcode_0$i.consensus.fasta --changes --frags ~/workdir/mappings/Illumina_vs_consensus_0$i.sorted.bam --threads 14 --output ~/workdir/results_artic/barcode_0$i_pilon
   done

-Inspect the ``barcode_<number>_pilon.changes`` file to see what has been corrected.
+Inspect the ``barcode_01_pilon.changes`` file to see what has been corrected.
 Usually, you would do several rounds of Pilon until there are no further changes in the changes file.
 You would need to map the Illumina reads again vs the Pilon-polished consensus sequene, run Pilon, map again, and so on.

 We will now just use our first round Pilon polished consensus sequences and put them into nextstrain.